ValwareIRC/valware-unrealircd-mods/elmer/README.md

 Force a user to speak like Elmer;

+My port of AngryWolf's module for Unreal3.2 of the same name

 replaces 'r' and 'l' with 'w':

 `<Valware> I'm hunting rabbits, be very very quiet.`